-- Palacky University Olomouc (Czech Republic) -coordinator - Université Clermont Auvergne (France) - 3.
+- Palacky University Olomouc (Czech Republic) coordinator - Université Clermont Auvergne (France) - 2.
 The selection of students for the joint degree programme and for Erasmus Mundus GLODEP, the enrolment procedures and criteria, fees, the content of the study plan, the system for converting marks, along with any other aspect linked to joint degrees are regulated by specific bilateral Conventions, even in derogation of the present Regulations.
-Specific information is available in the admissions notice.
+Specific information is available in the admissions notice. - 3.
+The Master's degree course in Economics, Development and Innovation shall incorporate the double degree agreements reached under the previous Master's degree course in Economics, Finance and International Integration, which is no longer active for the relevant group of students, and shall continue to participate in the GLODEP programme, subject to agreement with foreign universities.